FelixOnline/v2/content/articles/2012-6-3-has-the-time-come-to-accept-insect-cuisine.md

  - /food/2521/has-the-time-come-to-accept-insect-cuisine
 imported: true
 comments:
+ - value: >
- - Or yknow vegetarianism Genetically engineer me a lettuce that tastes of beef and Ill switch in an instant
+     Or, y'know, vegetarianism. ,Genetically engineer me a lettuce that tastes of beef and I'll switch in an instant.

 # Article Taxonomies
 categories: